hack-gpon/hack-gpon.github.io/_ont/ont-d-link-dpn-100-rev-a2.md

 ## Setting ONU GPON PLOAM password

-{% include alert.html content="the PLOAM is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="The PLOAM password is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}

-This can be done easily via web ui.
+This can be done easily via the web UI.
 If you prefer to do it via the shell use:
 ```sh
 manufactory
 set password 1234567899